smithy-lang/smithy-rs/design/src/server/middleware.md

 ## Plugin System

-Suppose we want to apply a different `Layer` to every operation.
-In this case, position B (`PokemonService::layer`) will not suffice because it applies a single `Layer` to all routes and while position C (`Operation::layer`) would work, it'd require the customer constructs the `Layer` by hand for every operation.
+Suppose we want to apply a different `Layer` to every operation and consider the following middleware:

-Consider the following middleware:

 ```rust
 /// A [`Service`] that adds a print log.